XyrenTheCoder/iso6.9-1.2beta/README.md

 Its prefix is `]`.

-# Insert token and id before running the code
+# Insert token and id before running the code.
-To run it, go to line 15 and put the bot token inside
+To run it, put the bot token inside:

-> token = "token_line_15"
+> token = "token"

-Also put your discord id in line 16.
+Also put your discord id in:

+> cid = "client_id"

 To get your id, run `?userinfo` or `auserinfo` (slash commands also works) in any servers with Dyno or Arcane and copy your bot's client ID.